 After excessive aging, the Cyprian wine has strong, concentrated aromas of coffee, caramel, honey, marzipan, and dried fruits such as apricots, figs, or raisins.
 You can also sense nuts or subtle wooden and spicy notes.

 Modern wineries nowadays produce some fresher wines.
 These don’t undergo a fortification process, so they are less heavy and not as syrupy as traditional styles.
-Although they’re also sweet, they have good acidity to create a well-balanced drinking experience.
+Although they are also sweet, they have good acidity to create a well-balanced drinking experience.

 Commandaria is a dessert wine like Port, Madeira, or Sherry.
-So it’s common to serve it either with or after the last course of your meal.
+So it is common to serve it either with or after the last course of your meal.
 Some people also drink it as an aperitif before dinner, but that’s rather unusual.

 What Is the Right Serving Temperature for Commandaria?

 Commandaria is best when slightly chilled.
 Serve it at around 50 to 57°F (10-14°C).
-Don’t worry too much about the perfect temperature, though.
-Even at room temperature, Commandaria is delicious and won’t lose any of its characteristic flavors.
+Do not worry too much about the perfect temperature, though.
+Even at room temperature, Commandaria is delicious and won’t lose any characteristic flavor.